Batto1/Structured-Zephyr-App-Template/app/sw_modules/README.md

 ## Brief
-Software modules are referred as some code with different individual functionality that don't depend on and not specific to an application.
+Software modules are referred as some code with different individual functionality that don't depend on and not specificly written for an application (i.e. libraries).
 These software modules also can be to compiler and Zephyr related code.

 ## Portability of Code
 These code implement software modules with different individual functionality that don't depend on and not specific to an application, thus it's portable between Zephyr applications.
 Compiler related modules can be portable between applications with same compiler and non-Zephyr modules can be portable between non-Zephyr applications.